Navien NCB Fault codes & diagnostics

 E407

-Your boiler is struggling to accurately measure the temperature of the water circulating through your radiators, so it has safely shut itself down to prevent potential overheating.
+Your boiler is struggling to accurately measure the temperature of the hot water leaving the unit because a sensor has stopped communicating correctly.

 Parts commonly replaced